-The Academic Planning and Budget Committee represents the faculty in the joint institutional strategic planning process and advises the Provost for Academic Affairs on matters of budgeting and long-range programmatic, fiscal, and personnel planning for the academic areas.
-Although the committee regularly considers those matters referred to it by the Provost for Academic Affairs, it may also respond to charges given it by the Joint Faculty Assembly and may initiate its own studies.
+The Academic Planning and Budget Committee represents the faculty in the joint institutional strategic planning process and advises the Provost on matters of budgeting and long-range programmatic, fiscal, and personnel planning for the academic areas.
+Although the committee regularly considers those matters referred to it by the Provost, it may also respond to charges given it by the Joint Faculty Assembly and may initiate its own studies.
 The committee is charged with seeing that curricular planning meets the institutional missions and visions of the College and University.